puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 Note that if your Agent node is running on a different operating system than the Master, you will have to take some steps to ensure that the correct installation script available.
+In this case, our master and agent are both running CentOS 7, so we don't have to worry about this difference.
 You can find full documentation of the agent installation process, including specific instructions for Windows and other operating systems on our [docs page](https://docs.puppet.com/pe/latest/install_agents.html)

 ## Resources

 As we noted above, the Puppet agent comes with a set of supporting tools you can use to explore your system from a Puppet's-eye-view.
-Now that the agent is installed, we'll take a moment to explore these tools and see what they can teach you about how Puppet works.
+Now that the agent is installed, let's take a moment to explore these tools and see what they can teach you about how Puppet works.

 One of Puppet's core concepts is something called the *resource abstraction